Here's Exactly What's at Risk in Your Relationship as Roe v. Wade Is Overturned

 In the same study, women denied an abortion were more likely to lack the general resources to cover basic living expenses (housing, food and transportation).
 Directly correlated for these women was a decline in their credit scores, in addition to surmounting debt.
 (The study found debt increased for women by 78% post-delivery.)
 In turn, abortion denials were likely to create a vulnerability gap where the desolate consequences of evictions and bankruptcies were a step closer.

-"There are studies that suggest women denied an abortion suffer worse mental health and financial outcomes than those who are able to receive one," adds Wilson.
+"There are studies that suggest women denied an abortion suffer worse mental health and financial outcomes than those who are able to receive one," said Wilson.
 "With this anticipated Supreme Court opinion, in addition to the potentially drastic tax on women, there will likely be a disproportionate impact on women and families of color."

 Career Growth and Earning Power for Couples Can Decline

 Another factor couples should consider is their future goals within the workplace.
-"Opportunity has been far easier to grasp if you are a non-Hispanic white man–without the burden of a family–than it is if you are a Black woman with two children at home to raise," elaborates Krauss.
+"Opportunity has been far easier to grasp if you are a non-Hispanic white man–without the burden of a family–than it is if you are a Black woman with two children at home to raise," Krauss elaborated.
 "The former has the ability to work harder toward attaining higher education and to burn the midnight oil at the office or at a destination conference where other educated, hard-working titans of business have convened."

 Maternal Health Protections Could Diminish